Aetopia/WindowsBatchFiles/README.md

-# Windows Batch Files Repo
+# Windows Batch Files Repository
 Batch Files which I use whenever I setup windows.

 ## How to run these scripts?